tylim88/FireCall/README.md

 - end point data type safety for both ends.(If you use with Firecaller)
 - same function name for both ends.
 (If you use with Firecaller)

+Optional: For maximum benefit, please use [FireCaller](https://github.com/tylim88/firecaller) in front end.

-## Why You Need This?
-What Problem FireCall Trying To Solve?
+## Why Do You Need This?
+What Is The Problem FireCall Trying To Solve?

 When coding a callable function (or any endpoint in general), we need to deal with 5 basic errors